The World Famous ATP Music Festival series presents:

 From Keflavík International airport or from Keflavík itself:

 The easiest option is to take a taxi at the taxi-stand outside the airport.
 The festival site is a 5-minute drive away.
-There is usually a long line of taxis waiting outside the airport.
-In case there’s not, a good taxi number in Keflavík is +354 420 12 12.
+A good taxi number in Keflavík is +354 420 12 12.

-Reykjavík Excursions offer return bus transfers from Reykjavík to ATP Iceland festival site at Ásbrú.
-Festival passes with bus transfers are available to buy here.
-Single transfers are available to purchase at BSÍ, Reykjavík’s main bus terminal or in the busses (buses accept credit card payments) and are priced 9 EUR / 1,500 ISK.
+Reykjavík Excursions offer return bus transfers form Reykjavík to ATP Iceland festival site at Ásbrú.
+Bus transfers are available to purchase here.

 How to get to Iceland: